red

 The Beacon app offers tailored support for kids and their families.
 Picture: supplied

-Each year on May 10, schools around the country wear blue to share the message of kindness and speak out against bullying.
+Each year on May 9, schools around the country wear blue to share the message of kindness and speak out against bullying.

-Each year on May 10, schools around the country wear blue to share the message of kindness and speak out against bullying.
+Each year on May 9, schools around the country wear blue to share the message of kindness and speak out against bullying.

-Slade Point State School made special biscuits for Do it for Dolly Day in 2022.
+Slade Point State School made special blue biscuits for Do it for Dolly Day in 2022.
 Children, parents, teachers and staff all were on board to raise money for Dolly's Dream.
 Picture: supplied

-Slade Point State School made special biscuits for Do it for Dolly Day in 2022.
+Slade Point State School made special blue biscuits for Do it for Dolly Day in 2022.
 Children, parents, teachers and staff all were on board to raise money for Dolly's Dream.
 Picture: supplied

 “With a shared commitment, we will increase our reach into rural, regional and remote communities across Australia, ensuring access to essential cyber safety resources,” Assoc Prof Mitrou said.

-Do it for Dolly Day on May 10 is a day dedicated to bringing the community together, spreading kindness, raising funds and going blue (Dolly’s favourite colour) to stop bullying and share the message to be kind and speak – even if your voice shakes, because that happens to everyone and it’s completely OK.
+Do it for Dolly Day on Friday 9 May is a day dedicated to bringing the community together, spreading kindness, raising funds and going blue (Dolly’s favourite colour) to stop bullying and share the message to be kind and speak – even if your voice shakes, because that happens to everyone and it’s completely OK.

 The Beacon app is for iOS and Android devices.